MadLittleMods/zig-x-compositing-manager/README.md

 > projects require you to install extra system dependencies to get things working.
 The
 > only thing you should need is the right version of Zig.

-Launch Xephyr (virtual X server that we can run our test in):
+Launch Xephyr (virtual X server that we can run our tests in):

 ```
 Xephyr :99 -screen 1920x1080x24 -retro